deitrr/DG_Pre-Cambrian_Ozone/README.md

 ## Post-processing the simulation output

 First, make sure you have downloaded the repository of simulation output (above).
 Make note of the path where this is located.
-The directory DG_Pre-Cambrian_O3_archive contains two sub-directories, CAM_input and CAM_output.
+The directory "DG_Pre-Cambrian_O3_archive" contains two sub-directories, "CAM_input" and "CAM_output".
 The former contains files used to define the ozone in CAM and the initial condition file, which is only included here for plotting purposes.
-CAM_output contains all simulation output related to the atmosphere for years 31-60, in merged netCDF4 files.
+"CAM_output" contains all simulation output related to the atmosphere for years 31-60, in merged netCDF4 files.
 These are organized in sub-directories with each simulation name.
 This output data needs to be averaged and post-processed in a number of ways to be useful for plotting.

-Navigate to the directory CAM_post_process.
+Navigate to the directory "CAM_post_process".
 The post-processing is done using the script `post_process.py`:
 ```
 $ python post_process.py <path_to_archive>/DG_Pre-Cambrian_O3_archive/CAM_output
 ```
-This will process all simulations in the CAM_output directory (make sure there are no other files in this directory!).
+This will process all simulations in the "CAM_output" directory (make sure there are no other files in this directory!).
 This will take a few hours to run.
 If the process gets interrupted, you can re-run post_process.py the same way as above and it will detect the existing post-processed files and skip them.
 You can also run the script for only one simulation by adding the option `-s <simulation_name>`.
 Use the `-w` option to overwrite all the post-processed outputs, if needed.

-post_process.py will output post-processed files in sub-directories with the simulation name within directory you execute it from (CAM_post_process, most likely).
+`post_process.py` will output post-processed files in sub-directories with the simulation name within directory you execute it from ("CAM_post_process", most likely).
 The total size of all of these files is about 500 MB.

 ## Plotting